manelneto/FootLinker/docs/ProductVision.md

 - User History - users with an account should be able to check his history of attended matches

 ### Assumptions and dependencies
-- User's location from Google Maps
+- User's location from Google Maps API
-- Stadiums' locations Google Maps/zerozero
+- Stadiums' locations Google Maps API/API-Football
-- Football clubs from FIFA/zerozero
+- Football clubs from API-Football
-- Matches' schedules and results from OPTA/zerozero
+- Matches' schedules and results from API-Football
+- Authentication and storage from Firebase